kubernetes/website/content/en/docs/setup/pick-right-solution.md

 [Custom solutions](#custom-solutions) vary from step-by-step instructions to general advice for setting up a Kubernetes cluster from scratch.

-{{< toc >}}
+{{% /capture %}}

+{{% capture body %}}

-# Local-machine Solutions
+## Local-machine Solutions

-* [Minikube](/docs/getting-started-guides/minikube/) is the recommended method for creating a local, single-node Kubernetes cluster for development and testing.
+* [Minikube](/docs/setup/minikube/) is the recommended method for creating a local, single-node Kubernetes cluster for development and testing.
 Setup is completely automated and doesn't require a cloud provider account.

 * [Kubeadm-dind](https://github.com/kubernetes-sigs/kubeadm-dind-cluster) is a multi-node (while minikube is single-node) Kubernetes cluster which only requires a docker daemon.
 It uses docker-in-docker technique to spawn the Kubernetes cluster.